 Reversal, or at least a slowing, of channel incision may be possible if the supply of sediment is brought into better balance with the sediment transport forces.
-Additional sediment from the tributary watersheds between San Clemente Dam and Los Padres Dam may pass into the lower river in the foreseeable future with the removal of San Clemente Dam in 2015.
-However, any increase in the sediment supply may not reach the lowest portion of the river for many years.
+Additional sediment from the tributary watersheds between San Clemente Dam and Los Padres Dam will pass into the lower river in the foreseeable future now that San Clemente Dam has been removed.
+District staff are already seeing signs of additional sediment in the Carmel River below Esquiline Road Bridge associated with high flows in Water Year 2017.